relayjs/relay-examples/newsfeed/README.md

 1. Clone the repository to your local machine
 2. Install the dependencies by running `npm install`
-3. Start the app by running `npm start`
+3. Start the app by running `npm run dev`

 ## Project Structure